stefantruehl/research-proposal-template/README.md

 - biber - to process the bibliography

 Assuming you are familiar with LaTeX it should easily be set up.

+## <a name="FromScretchSetup"></a> Setup LaTeX Environment from Scratch
+Please understand, if you have a running environment that makes sense to you - stick with it!
+It is by no means necessary to use the one poposed here, if you should be in one of my classes.
+Further, there are probably better environments out there.

+If you should not have a working environment, a possible environment setup for LaTeX editing is described [here](https://stefantruehl.github.io/2018/04/30/latexEnvSetup.html).

 ## <a name="Credits"></a> Credits